stevetodman/chd/docs/ops/event-retention.md

 ### Supabase scheduled function fallback

 If `pg_cron` is unavailable, create a Supabase Edge Function that calls `app.prune_old_events` and schedule it through the Supabase dashboard.
-A minimal example:
+Follow the deployment pattern in the automation overview and adapt this minimal example:

 ```ts
 // supabase/functions/prune-events/index.ts